 About Matrix AirShare

-Owner-focused fractional programs with pilot-grade thinking.
+Owner-focused owner-share programs with pilot-grade thinking.

 Matrix AirShare was created by an active aircraft owner and commercial pilot who has lived both sides of the equation: the desire for reliable access to a capable aircraft, and the realities of acquisition, maintenance, and operational risk.